2020PB/police-brutality/reports/Michigan.md

 A single man walks down a street towards a line of police.
 The man stops to talk with police, and an officer steps forward, pepper spraying him in the face.
 The man turns away, and then a tear-gas canister is shot by a different officer directly into the man's head.

-tags: spray, shoot, pepper-spray, tear-gas, tear-gas-canister, protestor
+tags: spray, shoot, pepper-spray, tear-gas, tear-gas-canister, protester

 id: mi-grandrapids-1